octobercms/docs/backend-forms.md

 Option | Description
 ------------- | -------------
 **stretch** | this will stretch the form field box to cover the height of the rest of the form field area, **make sure there are no other form fields below it as it needs to be the last form field**, otherwise you will see overflow errors.
 We recommend you using this feature on multiline inputs like `richeditor`, `markdown`, `textarea`, `partial` or `hint`.
 A value of `1` will turn on the feature and a value of `0` will turn it off.
 **grow** | this will make the form field have dynamic height and grow when more content is added.
-We recommend you using this feature on multiline inputs like `richeditor`, `markdown` or `textarea`.
+We recommend you using this feature on multiline inputs like `richeditor`, `codeeditor`, `markdown` or `textarea`.
 A value of `1` will turn on the feature and a value of `0` will turn it off.

 Right now it's not possible to add `stretch` to YAML for `partial` and `hint` fields, due to the code setup.
 Instead all you need to do is the following: